Overtourism: How To Visit The World’s Most Overcrowded Destinations [2024]

 • Certain types of travel might be banned – tour groups, for example, or travel at the cheaper end of the spectrum.

-• We could face antagonism at our destination or outright hostility.
+• We could face antagonism at our destination or outright hostility (as happened in Barcelona).

 This isn’t about not traveling.
 After all, I write about places and encourage people to travel, so you could easily say I’m part of the problem.
 But by highlighting safety issues for women, trying to be objective about a destination and encouraging everyone to travel as locally as possible, I’m trying to behave responsibly.